Astron/Astron/doc/internal_protocol.md

 Message Director participant, and subscribes to its own channel (equal to the object's ID) to receive object-specific updates.

-#### Section 4.1: Comparison with non-existant values ####
-In most operations, if a value does not exist, it simply is not included in any datagram.
-In the case of operations which require comparisons, it may be necessary to compare against a field which doesn't exist (example: UPDATE_IF_EQUALS).

-During comparisons the Null values are:

- - Integer-types, Float-types: `0`
- - Strings, blobs, variable-width types: _No data (length zero)_

-#### Section 4.2: Database Server control messages ####

 The following is a list of database control messages:

 **DBSERVER_OBJECT_CREATE(4000)**